Judge's single sends Yankees past A's for 12th straight win - KESQ

 Oakland right-hander James Kaprielian struck out eight but was clobbered from the start after he had been 2-0 with a 3.31 ERA in three starts since coming off the injured list.

-The stumbling A’s, who reached the playoffs each of the past three seasons, lost their fifth straight — four by two or fewer runs — on a night attendance was a dismal 8,147.
+The stumbling A’s, who reached the playoffs each of the past three seasons, lost their fifth straight — four by two or fewer runs — on a night attendance was a dismal 8,147, which Chapman called a “little disappointing.”

+“We’ve had some really tough finishes,” Chapman said.
+“It seems like we’re right there.”

 TRAINER’S ROOM